 So, how exactly can you create a toddler sleep schedule that works for you?
 As you might’ve guessed, there isn’t one schedule that fits every child’s or family’s needs.
 You might need to work earlier or later, or your toddler’s daycare has a set schedule to follow.

-Instead, I’ll share tips to help you create a toddler sleep schedule suitable for your needs.
-Take a look at these best practices that will get your toddler sleeping well once and for all:
+Instead, I’ll share tips to help you create a schedule suitable for your needs.
+Take a look at these best practices that can get your toddler sleeping well once and for all: